UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/vscode_remote_connection/index.md

 VS Code can also be run locally on laptop or desktop computers and used to make a remote connection to the HPC systems.
 This documentation is intended to detail the steps that must be taken to allow such a connection.
 For more detailed information on establishing SSH connections, refer to the VS Code documentation here: [https://code.visualstudio.com/docs/remote/ssh-tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).
 There is also a general example shown in the section [Connection Example](#specifics-with-example) below.

+???+ warning "Not Available on Older Clusters"

+    Due to compatibility issues, VS Code remote connection is no longer available on Ocelote and El Gato.
+It is still available on Puma.

 ## General Method

 {==Remote VSCode sessions should connect to a compute node==}.
 The reasons for this are: